Why You Should Go to Minca Colombia

 Recommended Restaurants and Cafés

 This place is great not just for a brief retreat, but also a place to stop for excellent food.
-Eyren, the chef, creates hearty, comfort meals and puts her own Canadian spin using fre local ingredients.
-We loved the Shepard’s pie and LV Burger (Leslieville – the old neighborhood where we not only used to live in Toronto but where Eyren used to work – a very small world indeed)
+Eyren, the chef, creates hearty, comfort meals and puts her own Canadian spin using fresh local ingredients.
+We loved Shepard’s pie and LV Burger (Leslieville – the old neighborhood where we not only used to live in Toronto but where Eyren used to work – a very small world indeed) * Update: Eyren moved back to Canada so we’ll have to get back to Casa Elemento and sample the menu again!

 2) Burger Town